BasPieren/meesterproef-1819/README.md

 The most important thing is that your fellow developers can easily see what you have been working on.

-After a small hearth attack with someone, I wont name any names, accidentally deleted the `development` branch, we also activated branch protection.
+After a small hearth attack when someone, I wont name any names, accidentally deleted the `development` branch, we also activated branch protection.
 This allows to to set sertain rules for a branch.
 For example when you are finished working on a feature you can't just merge it with `development` and push it to the repository.
 You have to create a pull request that has the required number of approving reviews before it is allow to be merged into master.

 ![Branch Protection](https://i.imgur.com/ixlVbpz.png)